Back row left to right:

 Captain Edward John (EJ) Smith, Captain of the RMS Titanic and Commodore of the White Star Line Fleet.
-It has been speculated by some historians (including Night to Remember author Walter Lord) that ships had gotten too big for Captain Smith, in comparison to what he had mastered earlier in his career.
-Prior to Titanic, he had been involved in several collisions and near misses with the larger liners.
+It has been speculated by some historians (including Night to Remember author Walter Lord) that ships had gotten too big for Captain Smith in comparison to what he had mastered earlier in his career.
+Prior to Titanic he had been involved in several collisions and near misses with the larger liners.
 He almost swung the Majestic completely about to avoid hitting an iceberg in 1902.
 Smith made two trooping voyages during the Boer War and was medaled as an honorary member of the Royal Naval Reserve.
 He was known as a gentle but firm shipmaster and thought of affectionately by his crew and passengers alike.
 Captain Smith had planed to retire with 38 years at sea after Titanic's scheduled return to England from New York.
-He was last seen going into Titanic's wheelhouse.
-Sixty-two year old EJ Smith went down with his ship, and his body was never recovered.
+Eye witness accounts state that Smith and Andrews together assisted passengers into boats.
+With the last boat gone and the boat deck awash, he was last seen going into Titanic's wheelhouse and closing the door at 2:13 AM, just minutes before Titanic disappeared beneath the surface.
+Sixty-two year old Edward John Smith went down with his ship and his body was never recovered.

 The Chief Officer (did not survive)